eremeeff/docs.jetfueltenders/source/pages/import-excel/import-excel-locations.rst

 #.
 Go to the tender invitation page
 #.
 Click on Export and select Export Tender Information
-   JetFuelTenders will generate a customised template with tender information
+   JetFuelTenders will generate a customized template with tender information
 #.
 Open the downloaded Excel file
    This file contains multiple sheets.
 Bids are entered in the following